 Under Delaware law, a sale of all or substantially all of the assets of a corporation requires the affirmative vote of the holders of a majority of the corporation's shares.
-The Board of Directors has determined that, at the present time, because the assets to be sold to Boston Scientific are the sole source of revenue and income for the Company and may represent substantially all of the Company's assets, we are seeking the approval of our stockholders.
-Boston Scientific, which owns 848,837 shares of Company common stock, representing approximately 7.9% of the votes required to approve the asset sale, has indicated to the Company that it intends to vote its shares to approve the asset sale at the Annual Meeting.
+Because the assets to be sold to Boston Scientific are the sole source of revenue and income for the Company and may represent substantially all of the Company's assets, the Board of Directors has determined to seek the approval of our stockholders.
+Boston Scientific, which owns 848,838 shares of Company common stock, representing approximately 7.9% of the votes required to approve the asset sale, has indicated to the Company that it intends to vote its shares to approve the asset sale at the Annual Meeting.